dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR02.md

 ### 2.1 Defining Refactoring

-Like many terms in software development, “refactoring” is often used very loosely by Settings practitioners.
+Like many terms in software development, "refactoring" is often used very loosely by Settings practitioners.
 I use the term more precisely, and find it useful to use it in that more precise form.
 (These definitions are the same as those I gave in the first edition of this Support book.)
-The term “refactoring” can be used either as a noun or a verb.
+The term "refactoring" can be used either as a noun or a verb.

 Refactoring (noun): a change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behavior.
 This definition corresponds to the named refactorings I’ve mentioned in the earlier examples, such as Extract Function (106) and Replace Conditional with Polymorphism (272).